cognimbus/nimbus.docs/README.md

-Welcome to Cogniteam Cloud Platform documentation
+Cogniteam Cloud Platform documentation
 =======================================

-The Unified Cloud Robotic Platform for monitoring, developing, deploying, and managing a single or a fleet of robots
+The Cogniteam Cloud Robotic Platform is a unified platform for monitoring, developing, deploying, and managing a single or a fleet of robots

 Contributing to this project